Understand the JA4 Fingerprint Family

 Changing the fingerprint requires altering TLS handshake parameters.
 Some browsers and privacy tools randomize or standardize these fields, but doing so can interfere with compatibility.
 Review your network policies before deploying custom TLS stacks.

-Treat JA3 and JA4 as supporting telemetry, not a single source of truth.
+Treat the JA4 family as supporting telemetry, not a single source of truth.
 Combine fingerprint matches with behavioral analytics, maintain transparency with users, and respect regional privacy regulations when correlating device identities.

 Small differences in OS, hardware acceleration, enterprise policies, proxies, or browser flags change cipher lists and extension order.
-Middleboxes that terminate TLS can also rewrite the ClientHello, producing a different hash.
+Because ja4_o preserves ordering, it changes more readily than canonical ja4 when a middlebox or client stack reorders the ClientHello.

 A VPN changes your IP but usually not your TLS stack.
-Your JA3/JA4 often stays the same unless the VPN client or its proxy re-terminates TLS.
+Your JA4 / JA4_o values often stay the same unless the VPN client or its proxy re-terminates TLS.
 Some stealth VPNs standardize TLS to blend in.

-TLS 1.3 encrypts more of the handshake after the first messages, but JA3/JA4 rely on the unencrypted ClientHello.
-TLS 1.3 can reduce variance because modern stacks share similar defaults, yet extension order and ALPN still provide identifiable signals.
+TLS 1.3 encrypts more of the handshake after the first messages, but the JA4 family relies on the unencrypted ClientHello.
+TLS 1.3 can reduce variance because modern stacks share similar defaults, yet extension order, ALPN, and signature schemes still provide identifiable signals.

-Use the copy buttons to grab the JSON or the JA3/JA4 hashes.
+Use the copy buttons to grab the JSON or the JA4 / JA4_o values.
 Avoid pasting into public trackers with user identifiers attached; hashes alone do not expose your traffic contents but can correlate sessions if logged.